Blog

 Here are some things to expect when you work with a Filipino virtual assistant:

-• They aren’t the most straightforward: You might be used to direct communication, but it’s a different case in the Philippines.
+• They aren’t the most straightforward: You might be used to direct communication method, but it’s a different case in the Philippines.
 Most Filipinos think being direct equals being rude, so they won’t say what they’re feeling outright.
 They’ll do it in a roundabout way.

 • They are more likely to avoid confrontation: Most Filipinos don’t like to rock the boat, even if they don’t agree with something.
 They’ll keep their thoughts to themselves to maintain the peace, especially if they’re talking to an authority figure.